 Spice up your life

 Fennel, peppermint, and ginger have all been shown in research studies to have calming effects on the belly.
 They work by enhancing digestive enzymes so your food gets moved through your system faster.
 And faster-moving food means a flatter tummy.
 In addition, peppermint reduces cramping and gas, ginger helps with nausea and inflammation, and fennel is a diuretic to help you stop retaining water.
-Here are other home remedies to help an upset stomach.

 Perfect your posture